DreamFold/FoldFlow/README.md

 If this codebase is useful towards other research efforts please consider citing us.

 ```
-@inproceedings{bose2024se3stochastic,
+@article{huguet2024sequence,
+  title={Sequence-Augmented SE (3)-Flow Matching For Conditional Protein Backbone Generation},
+  author={Huguet, Guillaume and Vuckovic, James and Fatras, Kilian and Thibodeau-Laufer, Eric and Lemos, Pablo and Islam, Riashat and Liu, Cheng-Hao and Rector-Brooks, Jarrid and Akhound-Sadegh, Tara and Bronstein, Michael and others},
+  journal={Advances in neural information processing systems},
+  volumne={38},
+  year={2024}
+}

+@inproceedings{bose2024se3,
-      title={SE(3)-Stochastic Flow Matching for Protein Backbone Generation},
+  title={SE (3)-Stochastic Flow Matching for Protein Backbone Generation},
-      author={Avishek Joey Bose and Tara Akhound-Sadegh and Guillaume Huguet and Killian Fatras and Jarrid Rector-Brooks and Cheng-Hao Liu and Andrei Cristian Nica and Maksym Korablyov and Michael Bronstein and Alexander Tong},
+  author={Bose, Joey and Akhound-Sadegh, Tara and Huguet, Guillaume and FATRAS, Kilian and Rector-Brooks, Jarrid and Liu, Cheng-Hao and Nica, Andrei Cristian and Korablyov, Maksym and Bronstein, Michael M and Tong, Alexander},
-      year={2024},
-      booktitle={The International Conference on Learning Representations (ICLR)},
+  booktitle={The Twelfth International Conference on Learning Representations}
 }
 ```